pilotmoon/Scroll-Reverser/README.md

 ## Requirements

-The latest build of Scroll Reverser requires macOS 10.12.6 and above, and is a univeral binary for both Intel and Apple Silicon (M1) Macs.
-Older versions are available for older OS  versions down to OS X 10.4.
-See the web home page for the downloads, or the respective labelled branches for the code.
+The latest build of Scroll Reverser requires macOS 10.12.6 and above and is a universal binary for both Intel and Apple Silicon (M1) Macs.
+Older versions are available for older OS versions, down to OS X 10.4.
+See the web home page for the downloads or the respective labeled branches for the code.

 ## Install and run